KelpieRobotics/2023-topside-controls/.github/issue_template.md

 ## Kelpie Robotics - Topside Controls

-[feature/bugfix/test/docs]: description, scope of changes that need to be made.
+[feature/bugfix/test/docs]: description, the scope of changes that need to be made.

 🎟️ Associated ticket: